 How To Prep Your HVAC System for Cooler Weather

-As the temperatures drop, your HVAC system becomes essential for staying warm and comfortable during the winter months.
-Instead of waiting and hoping your heating system will hold up, take proactive steps to get your furnace or heat pump ready for the colder weather.
+As the temperatures drop, learning how to prepare your HVAC system for winter becomes essential for staying warm and comfortable during the colder months.
+Instead of waiting and hoping your heating system will hold up, take proactive steps to get your furnace or heat pump ready.

 Simple DIY Tips for Preparing an HVAC System for Tennessee’s Winter

-If you’re comfortable tackling some basic HVAC maintenance, there are a few easy tasks that can help prepare your system for the colder months in Tennessee.
-These include:
+If you’re comfortable tackling some basic HVAC maintenance, there are a few easy tasks that can help prepare your HVAC system for winter in Tennessee:

-- Inspect return and supply vents inside your home for any dust buildup or blockages that could restrict airflow.
+Clear Vents: Inspect return and supply vents inside your home for any dust buildup or blockages.

-- Listen for unusual noises when your heater first kicks on.
+Test your Thermostat: Listen for unusual noises when your heater first kicks on to ensure it responds correctly.

 For more involved tasks, like working directly inside the unit, it’s best to call a professional service technician.